EnkoNeko/youtube/README.md

 # youtube
+Initially transferred to Github 6/06/2018

 Converts YouTube search queries contained in a text file into a YT playlist of selected URLs

-Initially transferred to Github 6/06/2018
+To do:
+System for "culling" selected URLs -> stage 2